 News

-The annual meeting of Country Place HOA members will be held on Tuesday, December 5, 2023 at 7:00 PM at the Eastern District Police Station, 204 Pasadena Road.
+The annual meeting of Country Place HOA members will be held on Tuesday, December 3, 2024 at 7:00 PM at the Eastern District Police Station, 204 Pasadena Road.
 Please watch your mailbox for the official notice and proxy form.
 Country Place Homeowners should make every effort to attend.
-If you cannot make it, please consider giving your signed proxy to a neighbor who will attend.
+If you are unable to attend, please complete the proxy form and give the completed proxy to either a neighbor who will attend or to a board member prior to the meeting date and time.

 As a non-profit organization, by law, we must have a quorum to hold the meeting and vote on issues.
-This year, we will be electing the positions of President and Treasurer.
+The CPHOA Board of Director positions of Vice President and Treasurer expire this year and are up for election.
+All Country Place Homeowners are invited to serve on the Board of Directors.
 Please consider taking a chair, especially if yourself or your household have never held a board seat.
 If you’re interested in either position, be sure to attend or let someone know that you are willing to volunteer.

 Board positions require very little time each month.
 Board members get a full discount on their annual dues during the years they volunteer.